Canon 5D Mark IV vs Olympus E-M5 II

 |13.||Olympus E-M5 III||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y|

 It is notable that the 5D Mark IV has a headphone jack, which is not present on the E-M5 II This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark IV and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the 5D Mark IV followed on from the Canon 5D Mark III.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon 5D Mark IV better than the Olympus E-M5 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D Mark IV: